babelouest/ulfius/API.md

  * Structure of response parameters
  *
  * Contains response data that must be set by the user
  * status:                              HTTP status code (200, 404, 500, etc)
  * protocol:                            HTTP Protocol sent
  * map_header:                          map containing the header variables
  * nb_cookies:                          number of cookies sent
  * map_cookie:                          array of cookies sent
  * auth_realm:                          realm to send to the client on authenticationb failed
  * binary_body:                         a void * containing a raw binary content
  * binary_body_length:                  the length of the binary_body
  * stream_callback:                     callback function to stream data in response body
  * stream_callback_free:                callback function to free data allocated for streaming
  * stream_size:                         size of the streamed data (-1 if unknown)
  * stream_block_size:                   size of each block to be streamed, set according to your system
  * stream_user_data:                    user defined data that will be available in your callback stream functions
+ * websocket_handle:                    handle for websocket extension
  * shared_data:                         any data shared between callback functions, must be allocated and freed by the callback functions
  *
  */
 struct _u_response {